tomper00/matomo-data-attribute-tracking/README.md

 It is also very clear where you have tracking in place, when you develop new features or update old features on your site.

-I have 2 example scripts to help you get started: attribute-tracking-paq.js - Send data directly to Matomo attribute-tracking-mtm.js - Send data to Matomo Tag Manager - this adds an extra layer of separation, wich is good if you want to manage exeptions in the TagManager.
+**I have 2 example scripts to help you get started:** attribute-tracking-paq.js - Send data directly to Matomo attribute-tracking-mtm.js - Send data to Matomo Tag Manager - this adds an extra layer of separation, wich is good if you want to manage exeptions in the TagManager or just inherit things you already set up such as custom dimensions etc.

 # HTML Examples